Resetand/textarea-markdown-editor/README.md

 npm install textarea-markdown-editor
 ```

+> There are some breaking changes since v1.0.0 released, checkout the [release note](https://github.com/Resetand/textarea-markdown-editor/releases)

 ---

 **Textarea Markdown** is a simple markdown editor using only `<textarea/>`.
 It extends textarea by adding formatting features like shortcuts, list-wrapping, invoked commands and other to make user experience better 🙃